Cambridge Day Trip From London | Complete 24-Hour Visitors Guide

 The prices depend mostly whether you’re travelling first-class or not and if you’re travelling in off-peak or peak times.

-You’ll leave from London Kings Cross Station and arrive at Cambridge Station.
-From here you can take a bus to the city centre or explore the surroundings first.
+You’ll leave from London Kings Cross Station or Liverpool Street Station with around 4 departures per hour and arrive at Cambridge Train Station.
+From the train station here you can take a bus to the city centre or explore the surroundings first.
 You can use your contactless card or phone on the bus.

-Taking a coach is definitely a cheaper option, but it’s also quite slow, which may cut into your time in Cambridge if you plan on getting back to London the same night.
+The cheapest way to get to Cambridge from London is by coach, but it’s also quite slow, which may cut into your time in Cambridge if you plan on getting back to London the same night.

-There are several companies that offer coaches from London to Cambridge, but National Express is the best-known and most commonly used.
+There are several companies that offer coaches from London to Cambridge that you can get from London Victoria Coach Station and arrive at Cambridge Coach Station, but National Express is the best-known and most commonly used.

-Driving to Cambridge will allow for flexibility of time as you won’t be waiting for transport to arrive and you’ll be able to get around Cambridge on your own.
+Driving to Cambridge for a Cambridge day trip will allow for flexibility of time as you won’t be waiting for transport to arrive and you’ll be able to get around Cambridge on your own.

 The route is along the M11 motorway, which is incredibly scenic and enjoyable.
 The drive will typically take just under two hours.